jurgenwerk/tag-butler/README.md

 job-inspector
 =============

-website; crawls your links regularly, finds jobs that interest you
+rails site; crawls your links regularly, finds jobs that interest you